Teacher Guided Architecture Search: Previous Work

 \section{Previous Work}

-There have been several recent studies on using reinforcement learning to design high performing neural network architectures \cite{Baker2017, Zoph2017a}.
-Of special relevance to this work is Neural Architecture Search (NAS) \cite{Zoph2017a} in which a long short-term memory network (LSTM) trained using REINFORCE was used to learn to design neural network architectures for object recognition and natural language processing tasks.
-A variation of this approach was later used to design convolutional cell structures similar to those used in Inception network that could be transferred to larger datasets like Imagenet \cite{Zoph2017b}.
-Real et al. \cite{Real2016, Real2018} used an evolutionary approach in which samples taken from a pool of networks were engaged in a pairwise competition game.
-This method searched for optimal architectures and weights jointly by reusing all or part of weights from the parent network in an effort to reduce the computation cost associated with training the candidate networks as well as the post-search retraining of the best found networks.
-However, compared to alternative search method that depend on (some) training for each candidate network starting from an initial point, it did not offer any significant improvement in efficiency.
+There have been several recent studies on using reinforcement learning to design high performing neural network architectures \cite{Baker2017, Zoph2017a, Zoph2017b}.
+Neural Architecture Search (NAS) \cite{Zoph2017a, Zoph2017b} utilizes a long short-term memory network (LSTM) trained using REINFORCE to learn to design neural network architectures for object recognition and natural language processing tasks.
+Real et al. \cite{Real2016, Real2018} used evolutionary approaches in which samples taken from a pool of networks were engaged in a pairwise competition game.

 While most of these works have focused on discovering higher performing architectures, there has been a number of efforts emphasizing the computational efficiency in hyperparameter search.
 In order to reduce the computational cost of architecture search, Brock et al. \cite{Brock2017} proposed to use a hypernetwork \cite{Ha2016} to predict the layer weights for any arbitrary candidate architecture instead of retraining from random initial values.
 Hyperband \cite{hyperband} formulated hyperparameter search as a resource allocation problem and improved the efficiency by controlling the amount of resources (e.g. training) allocated to each sample.
 Similarly, several other methods proposed to increase the search efficiency by introducing early-stopping criteria during training \cite{baker2017practical} or by extrapolating the learning curve \cite{domhan2015}.
 These approaches are closely related to our proposed method in that, their main focus is to reduce the per-sample training cost.